aelzenaar/ncea-notes/unibooks.md

  * Michael Spivak, _A Comprehensive Introduction to Differential Geometry_.
 Five volumes of painfully typeset beautiful geometry.
 10/10 would etc. etc. (516.36 S76)

 ## Postgraduate texts
-Please see also the Stage III section above; these books are split out simply because they do not fit nicely into a category above.

 ### Algebra
+General algebra.
  * Joseph Rotman, _Advanced Modern Algebra_.
-This book is supposed to be very good, but something about it rubs me the wrong way.
+This book is supposed to be very good, but something about it annoys me.
    I'm not too sure what the problem is: maybe it's a little too chatty, and it motivates everything (at least initially) with number theory?
 I will come back to it at some point, maybe I will like it better.
 (512 R84a)
- * Lang, _Algebra_.
-Please, make it stop.
+ * Serge Lang, _Algebra_.
+I am currently spending a significant amount of time with this book as I relearn a lot of the algebra I haven't used for a couple of years.
+I like the ability to open up at a random page and begin to work without needing to read the previous hundred pages; I dislike the confusing text and the inconsistent leaps of logic.
 (512 L26a)

-### Analysis
- * See _Real and Complex Analysis_ by Rudin above.
- * Terrence Tao, _An Introduction to Measure Theory_.
-(515.42 T17)

-## Physics books
-Here are some physics books.
-I do not read as much physics as I do mathematics, but nonetheless here are some book recommendations that are likely embarrassing.
- * Daniel Kleppner and Robert J. Kolenkow, _An Introduction to Mechanics_.
-This is a nice introduction to mechanics for first-years.
-(531 K64)
- * Michael Spivak, _Physics for Mathematicians: Mechanics I_.
-(531 S76)
- * David Griffiths, _Introduction to Electrodynamics_.
-This is the text for 202.
-I didn't enjoy 202; is this book any good?
-Please tell me, I'm not sure.
-(537.6 G84)
- * T. W. B. Kibble, _Classical Mechanics_.
-This is the text for the mechanics papers; I have the third edition (with the black and pink cover), and it is almost comically concise (this complaint coming from someone who likes baby Rudin).
-I think the later editions, which include F. H. Berkshire as an additional author, are somewhat less concise.
-   Perhaps it is a good book for people who have better physical intuition than I. (531 K46)
- * Richard Feynman, _Surely You're Joking, Mr. Feynman!_ and _What Do You Care What Other People Think?_.
-These books are classic, but they are a little old-fashioned (sorry, what I mean to say is that they are quite sexist).
-(530.0973 F43Y and 530.0973 F43Yw)
- * Richard Feynman, _The Feynman Lectures on Physics_ These are the "classic" undergraduate physics books.
-If you like Feynman's style, you will probably enjoy these books more than I do.
-(540 F43)
+Category theory.
+ * William Lawvere and Stephen Schanuel, _Conceptual Mathematics_.
+The ambiguous title hides that this is a book on category theory, written primarily to appeal to undergraduates with limited experience with the traditional motivating topics like algebraic topology.
+I remember trying to read it a couple of years ago and being annoyed by the lack of examples (the main theatre of examples used is the study of diagrams themselves); but if you can come up with your own examples then it is likely a nice friendly introduction.
+For this reason it would be nice to have this book as an alternative, but not as a replacement, for something like Mac Lane.
+(511.3 L42)

+ * Mac Lane, _Categories for the Working Mathematician_.
+This is the standard introductory text.
+(512.55 M16)

 ## Books I want to get around to reading and/or writing about here
  * Coxeter, _Regular Polytopes_.